geoguide/lisk-dapps-docs/MessagingApp.md

 Now let's add these new functions to our API routes.

-Open the **routes.json** file located within the root folder of our dapp.
+Open the **routes.json** file located within the root folder of our app.
 Then add these lines to the start of the file.

 ```json
 {